-- 3D spectroscopy : FoV, IFU spaxel size, spectral resolution, global throughput, etc. ;

-- Complete Electro-Magnetic Field : spatial sampling of the amplitude, phase, and/or polarimetric maps, FoV, etc.
+- 3D spectroscopy : FoV, IFU spaxel size, spectral resolution, global throughput, etc. ; - Complete Electro-Magnetic Field : spatial sampling of the amplitude, phase, and/or polarimetric maps, FoV, etc. - 3.
+The PSF database is narrowed down to all choices compatible with the patrol FoV chosen during the previous step (e.g., MCAO will be excluded if the patrol field is required to be >

 Document: Science Req.
 Report

-Issue: 2.1
+Issue: 1.0

 Author: M. Puech

 Status: Draft

-Page 21 of 69
+Page 20 of 56